 I’ll be the first to confess that we don’t use the pomodoro technique every single day.
 It’s called laziness, I guess.
 But on the days when my kids do use it, our homeschool day goes faster and better.
 The kids seem happier and less weighed down with work.
 When I use it to work on the blog or clean the house, I get done more quickly and have more time for other things.

 Are you thinking you might like to try the Pomodoro Technique in your own home, for yourself or your teens?
 I’ve developed a free printable Task List to help you do just that!
-Of course it would be easy to make your own, if you are so inclined; or you could really just use a blank sheet of paper every day – but this printable has pretty colors (they match my blog)!!
+Of course it would be easy to make your own, if you are so inclined; or you could really just use a blank sheet of paper every day – but this printable has pretty colors!
 And we all know that pretty colors make work more fun. 🙂

 To view and print the Task List, just enter your email in the box below.
 That will subscribe you to my newsletter list and give you access to ALL of my free printables, including the Pomodoro task list! 🙂

 I hope this is helpful for you as you homeschool your easily distracted teens!
 Or maybe you’ll use it for yourself!
 In either case, let me know how it works for you.
 I LOVE hearing from my readers! 😀 😀